 Seals have a high fat diet, high body fat content and high levels of circulating glucose, all of which are reminiscent of the diabetic and obese condition in humans.
 Diabetes and obesity lead to complications that stem from local inflammation in humans, but there is no evidence that seals experience similar problems.
 The differences between seals and humans in regulation of fat stores and glucose could give considerable insight into the management of diabetes and obesity.

 I am interested in how these animals regulate storage and use of metabolic fuel sources, and the similarities and differences between seals and the development of obesity and diabetes in humans.
 I am also interested in how they withstand the natural (fasting, pressure change, hypoxia etc) and man-made (pollutants, disturbance etc) stressors that they encounter on a dive –by dive, daily or seasonal basis, and the links between susceptibility/ resilience and body condition.
-I currently have a NERC funded grant to explore the impact of pollutants on fat tissue function in seals and I work with scientists at the Sea Mammal Research Unit in St Andrews to understand blubber and brain blood flow during diving.
+Our recent NERC funded grant to explore the impact of pollutants on fat tissue function in seals showed that PCBs can alter blubber function in suckling pups, with potential consequenes for their survival.

-My current research is exploring the role of contaminants in inducing cellular stress and disrupting energy balance in grey seals.
-This research is NERC funded.
-My team is called the PHATS team (Pollutants, Hormones and Adipose Tissue in Seals).
-We are a group of scientists based at Abertay, Plymouth University (https://www.plymouth.ac.uk/staff/holly-armstrong) and at the Sea Mammal Research Unit (http://www.smru.st-andrews.ac.uk/) in St Andrews.
-We also collaborate with scientists in Belgium at the Universite de Liege and the Universite Catholique de Louvain.
-We are using an approach that allows us to expose small pieces of blubber to man-made environmental pollutants in the lab and then find out whether they respond differently to hormones that are important in regulating fat tissue function.
-We are measuring the extent to which different genes are switched on or off; the ability of the cells to accumulate or mobilise fat; the production of cellular stress markers; and the release of important chemical signals from the fat.
-This work will help us understand the whether exposure to anthropogenic chemicals alters energy balance amd has negative ecological consequences in seals, and predict the negative effects these chemicals may have on people in terms of obesity and weight management.
+This research involved scientists based at Abertay, and at the Sea Mammal Research Unit (http://www.smru.st-andrews.ac.uk/) in St Andrews, scientists in Belgium at the Universite de Liege and the Universite Catholique de Louvain.
+We use an approach that allows us to expose small pieces of blubber (explants) to man-made environmental pollutants in the lab and then find out whether they respond differently to hormones that are important in regulating fat tissue function.
+We have measured the metabolic responses of the explants and extent to which different genes and signalling pathways are switched on or off; the ability of the cells to accumulate or mobilise fat; the production of cellular stress markers; and the release of important chemical signals from the fat.
+This work helps us understand the whether exposure to anthropogenic chemicals alters energy balance amd has negative ecological consequences in seals, and predict the negative effects these chemicals may have on people in terms of obesity and weight management.

 Recently I worked with the marine vertebrate research group at Plymouth University, where I was previously based, on other projects too.
 We worked together on a project investigating the effects of shipping noise on seals in highly stratified waters, which meant collaborating with acousticians and oceanographers.
 I also work with scientists in Exeter and at Plymouth Marine Laboratory on the links between diet and microplastic exposure in seals.